flyway/flywaydb.org/documentation/scriptconfigfiles.md

 It's possible to configure SQL migrations on a per-script basis.

-This is achieved by creating a script configuration file alongside the migration.
+This is achieved by creating a script configuration file in the same folder as the migration.
 The script configuration file name must match the migration file name, with the `.conf` suffix added.
+Script configuration files do **not** need to be explicitly listed in the main configuration, or the command line.

-For example, a migration file `V2__my_script.sql` would have a script configuration file `V2__my_script.sql.conf`.
+For example, a migration file `sql/V2__my_script.sql` would have a script configuration file `sql/V2__my_script.sql.conf`.

 Script Config Files have a subset of the options from the other ways of configuring Flyway (e.g. `flyway.conf`).
 See the Reference at the bottom of the page for the complete list of options.

 ## Structure